How Many Steps Should You Really Take Each Day? New Science Behind the Optimal Daily Step Count

 Based on the current guidelines, adults should aim for 150–300 min of moderate-intensity or 75–150 min of vigorous-intensity physical activity (or an equivalent combination of the two) per week.
 3

-If you’re freaking out after hearing ‘moderate’ and ‘vigorous’ intensity, it’s worth mentioning a brisk walk (3-3.5 miles/hour) is considered ‘moderate’ intensity.
+If you’re freaking out after hearing ‘moderate’ and ‘vigorous’ intensity, keep in mind that a brisk walk (3-3.5 miles/hour) counts as ‘moderate’ intensity.
 So, just ~20 mins of brisk walking every day means you’ve hit the lower end of these recommendations.
 If you throw in 1-2 longer walks during the week (60-90 mins), you’ll end up closer to the higher end (300 mins/week).

-• This was the latest study to examine the relationship between step count and all-cause mortality risk.
+• This was the latest study to investigate the relationship between step count and the risk of all-cause mortality.

-• The results suggest the optimal range for maximum benefits was around 7000 to 9000 steps per day.
+• The results suggest that the optimal range for maximum benefits was around 7,000 to 9,000 steps per day.

-• While more steps reduce the risk of all-cause mortality, the benefits diminish quickly after about 10,000 steps/day.
+• While taking more steps reduces the risk of all-cause mortality, the benefits diminish quickly after approximately 10,000 steps/day.

 • Even modest increases in step count significantly reduced mortality risk, with protective effects starting at around 3,000 steps per day.

-• If you’re doing less than 6000-10,000 steps each day, try to slowly work your way up to this amount.
-An additional 1000-step increase was associated with a 9% reduction in the risk of all-cause mortality, suggesting that even small increases in physical activity and movement can positively affect your health.
+• If you’re doing less than 6,000-10,000 steps each day, try to work your way up to this amount slowly.
+Adding just 1,000 steps reduces your risk of all-cause mortality by 9%, suggesting that even small increases in physical activity and movement can have a positive impact on your health.

 • Assuming the relationship between step count and mortality risk is causal, and you wanted to optimise things, aiming for 8,000-10,000 steps is probably the ‘safer than sorry’ approach.

-• If you prefer a time-based approach, 150–300 min moderate-intensity or 75–150 min vigorous-intensity physical activity (or an equivalent combination of the two) per week will provide near-maximum health benefits.
+• If you prefer a time-based approach, 150–300 minutes of moderate-intensity or 75–150 minutes of vigorous-intensity physical activity (or an equivalent combination of the two) per week will provide near-maximum health benefits.

 Thanks for reading.
 If you enjoyed this, you’d love the Vitamin